2014 UEFA Europa League final: Venue

+The Juventus Stadium in Turin, Italy, hosted the final.

 The Juventus Stadium in Turin, Italy, was chosen as the venue of the match at a UEFA Executive Committee meeting in Istanbul, Turkey, on 20 March 2012.
 It is the home stadium of Juventus since 2011.
 This was the first time that a one-legged final was hosted in Turin.
 Previous UEFA Cup finals contested over two legs have had one of their matches played in Turin.
 The first legs of the 1977 UEFA Cup final and the 1990 UEFA Cup final, both contested by Juventus, were played at the Stadio Comunale (now the Stadio Olimpico di Torino).
 The first leg of the 1992 UEFA Cup final, contested by Torino, and the second leg of the 1993 UEFA Cup final, contested by Juventus, were played at the Stadio delle Alpi, which has been demolished to make way for the Juventus Stadium.

 Background

 After a comeback by their opponents Valencia, who had lost the first leg 2–0, Sevilla secured their presence in the final after Stéphane Mbia's injury-time header qualified them on away goals.
 Sevilla had previously played in two UEFA Cup finals, winning both times in 2006 and 2007, and were aiming to become the fourth team to win three UEFA Cup/Europa League titles, after Juventus, Inter Milan and Liverpool.

 Benfica reached their second consecutive Europa League final, after defeating Juventus 2–1 on aggregate and denying their opponents a chance to play the final at their home stadium.
 It was the first time a club has reached consecutive finals in the competition, having featured in the Champions League group stage on each occasion.
 Both of their previous UEFA Cup/Europa League finals, in 1983 and 2013, ended in defeats.
 They had also played in seven European Cup finals (1961, 1962, 1963, 1965, 1968, 1988, 1990).
 After winning successive European titles in 1961 and 1962, they had lost seven straight major European finals.

 The final was Sevilla's 19th match in the competition, having started their participation in the third qualifying round against Montenegrin side Mladost Podgorica.
-They only qualified for the competition after Málaga were banned and Rayo Vallecano were denied a UEFA license.
+They only qualified for the competition after Málaga were banned and Rayo Vallecano were denied a UEFA licence.
 Benfica transitioned from the Champions League group stage, after finishing third in their group, behind Paris Saint-Germain and Olympiacos.
 They became the first team to reach the Europa League final without conceding a defeat, registering six wins and two draws in eight knockout phase matches.

 The only previous meeting between Sevilla and Benfica in European competition was in the 1957–58 European Cup preliminary round.
 The first leg at Estadio de Nervión, won by Sevilla 3–1, marked the European debut of both clubs.
 The second leg at Estádio da Luz ended 0–0, giving Sevilla the victory on aggregate, and they later reached the quarter-finals before losing to eventual champions Real Madrid.